arvados/l7g/CGFv3-Schema.md

 * A non-anchor spanning tile is indicated with the `Span` bit set and the canonical bit set in the `Cache`.
 * `Het` low quality fields have the `Variant`, `Sum`, `Start`, `Len` have two entries per 'field'.
 * The low quality `LoqTileStep` and `LoqTileNocSum` benefit from delta encoding as they are strictly increasing numbers.
-The other low quality fields benefit from the variable length encoding as they are more evently distributed within a range.
+The other low quality fields benefit from the variable length encoding as they are more evenly distributed within a range.
 The variable length encoding is better taken advantage of when these vectors are split out instead of interleaved together.
 * A future iteration might want the `Loq` and `Span` vectors to be interleaved in the cache to take advantage of data